-Shown above is a graph of the measured transmission (0° AOI) of a 5 mm thick G-coated zinc selenide substrate.
-The blue shaded region denotes the 7 - 12 μm spectral range where the AR coating is optimized.
-Please note that the transmission outside of these bands is typical and can vary from lot to lot, especially in out-of-band regions where the reflectance is fluctuating or sloped.
+Shown above is a graph of the theoretical transmission of the AR-coated zinc selenide Bi-Convex lens.
+The blue shaded region denotes the 8 - 12 μ m spectral range where the AR coating is optimized.
+For this wavelength range, the measured transmission is in excess of 97%.